Hillmonkey/simple_shell/README.md

 The shell also contains two builtins which are commands that are within the shell itself.
 The two builtins are `exit` and `env`.
 You can also use `help` command to know which builtins are provided by the shell.
 The `help` command works similarly to the manual where it provides further detail or information on given builtin.

+### Unpredictable Results
+The following variable take a buffersize of 1024:
+`PATH_TOKENS`
+`CMD_TOKENS`
+`FULL_PATH`

+Disclosure this program takes no more that 1024, using more than alloted 1024 will cause segmentmentation fault or unpreditctable behavior.

 ### Compilation
 All files will be compiled with the following: `$ gcc -Wall -Werror -Wextra -pedantic *.c`